RicardoIT-Web/diners-3star-restaurant/README.md

 * The Contacts Page
 * The Booking page
 * The Social Media accounts
+* Confirmation of Booking received
+* Alert message of unavailable table.

 The main navbar and the offcanvas navigation is available to the User at all times.